-Identifier Risk 1

-Where in the value chain does the risk driver occur?
-Direct operations

-Emerging regulation Carbon pricing mechanisms
+${\bf Climate\ risk\ type\ mapped\ to\ traditional\ financial\ services\ industry\ risk\ classification}$

 As a responsible energy producer playing a key role in the energy transition, we have identified this risk as strategic because of its links to current and future regulations, both of which will impact our ability to not only operate in our areas but also to grow.

-Vermilion first undertook a comprehensive Global Carbon Liability assessment in 2011 and overhauled or process in 2017 with the development of our Carbon Liability Assessment Tool, which covers short and medium-term assessment of carbon liability risk.
-The tool has been rolled out to our operations and the policy framework is reviewed and updated annually.
+Vermilion first undertook a comprehensive Global Carbon Liability assessment in 2011 and overhauled our process in 2017 with the development of our Carbon Liability Assessment Tool, which covers short and medium-term assessment of carbon liability risk.
+The tool and its policy framework are reviewed and updated annually.
 We have identified potential and planned regulatory changes that would affect our operating units by the way of a carbon taxation shift.
 In April 2019, Vermilion's Canadian operations in Saskatchewan and Manitoba became subject to the federal Greenhouse Gas Pollution Pricing Act (GGPPA).
-Carbon tax rates under the GGPPA were set at \$20 per tonne of CO2e in 2019 and escalate to \$50 per tonne in 2022.
-The economy wide carbon tax that took effect in Alberta in 2017 was repealed in 2019 and, as a result, the fuel charge element of the GGPPA will also apply Alberta starting January 2020.
-In December 2019, the Canadian government announced that Alberta's newly created

-TIER regulation met the federal stringency requirements and, as such, the federal output-based pricing system (OBPS) would not apply in Alberta.
-Similar to the federal OBPS, the Alberta TIER system will apply a tax rate of \$30 per tonne of CO2e commencing January 2020.

-Our European operations fall under the European Union Emissions Trading Scheme, however, due to the size of our facilities we generally do not meet the reporting threshold.
-Our Ireland operations are subject to the EU ETS.
+Carbon tax rates under the GGPPA were set at \$30 per tonne of CO2e in 2020 and escalate to \$50 per tonne in 2022, and \$170 per tonne by 2030.
+Our exposure to this risk is mitigated by the provincial responses to the Act, including Alberta's Technology Innovation and Emissions Reduction (TIER) regulation and Saskatchewan's Output-Based Pricing System (OBPS).
+Similar to the federal OBPS, the Alberta TIER system applied a tax rate of \$30 per tonne of CO2e commencing January 2020, increasing to \$40 per tonne in 2021 and \$50 per tonne in 2022.
+Our European operations fall under the European Union Emissions Trading Scheme, however, due to the size of our facilities we generally do not meet the reporting threshold, except in Ireland.
 Our operations in Australia fall under the National Greenhouse and Energy Reporting Act (2007).
-No carbon tax applies to Australian production at this time.
+No carbon tax applies to Australian production at this time; however, we are anticipating that a carbon tax may be implemented in the next 3 to 5 years.
 We note that carbon pricing mechanisms are vulnerable to changes in government policy and so regions with upcoming elections, coalition governments or minority governments may be subject to changes that cannot yet be identified in a quantifiable way.
-Additionally, it is too early identify the impact of COVID-19 on carbon pricing mechanisms but we note the political focus in the EU and Canada on an economic recovery that is both climate-focused and responsive to social justice issues such as labour practices.
+Additionally, it is too early identify the impact of COVID-19 on carbon pricing mechanisms but we note the political focus in the EU and Canada on an economic recovery that is both climate-focused and responsive to social justice issues such as labour practices, including the European Union Green Deal.

-Likelihood Likely
+Likely